Ricardo Flores Magón: Flight to the United States

-The cause of Flores Magón's death has been disputed.
-Some believe that he was deliberately murdered by prison guards.
+The exact cause of Flores Magón's death has been disputed.
+Some believe he was deliberately murdered by prison guards.
 Others contend that he died as a result of deteriorating health caused by his long imprisonment, possibly exacerbated by medical neglect by Leavenworth Penitentiary officials and staff.
 Magón wrote several letters to friends complaining of debilitating health problems and of what he perceived to be purposeful neglect by the prison staff.